Image Optimization 101 – Optimize Blog Post Images For SEO

 There are many reasons for optimizing the images.
 The images that you use in your article improve the SEO score, make your article more search engine friendly and it also plays a huge role in the page loading speed of your blog.

-Benefits of Image SEO:
+Benefits of Image Optimization:

 - Photo-sharing sites like Pinterest can drive huge amounts of traffic.